Bill Esteb Bio and a Brief History of Patient Media

 By then, I was on my fourth chiropractor.

 Parrish and I joined up with another chiropractor and launched

 Back Talk Systems and the report of findings magazette was invented.
-I finally had an outlet for combining my communication skills with my passion for chiropractic.
+I finally had an outlet for combining my advertising agency skills with my passion for chiropractic.
 It

 was a great 10 years.
 I met a lot of special people and got

 to travel around the world.
-Occasionally, getting a hint that I
+Occasionally, getting a glimpse that I

 was making a difference.

 This is when I started conducting one-day office visits to consult with chiropractors.
-Over the lunch hour I would conduct a patient focus group (54 of them so far) and find out what patients thought of the practice.
+Over the lunch hour I would conduct a patient focus group (54 of them so far) and find out what patients thought of the practice and procedures.

 of the highlights of my career was addressing the February 1995

 College where I gave each graduate a copy of Dr. Seuss's,